kazushisan/gadgetlunatic/README.md

 ## Lint

 This project makes use of stylelint to lint scss files.
 Make sure that the linter passes before making a commit.
-For ReasonML files, use formatters included in editors.
+For ReScript files, use formatters included in editors.

 ```bash
 yarn lint